awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

 ------

-## Install the glxinfo Utility<a name="linux-prereq-tools"></a>
+## Install the glxinfo utility<a name="linux-prereq-tools"></a>

 The glxinfo utility provides information about your Linux server's OpenGL configuration\.
-It can be used to determine whether your Linux server is configured to support OpenGL hardware or software rendering, and it provides information about the drivers and supported extensions\.
+The utility can be used to determine whether your Linux server is configured to support OpenGL hardware or software rendering\.
+It provides information about the drivers and supported extensions\.

 The glxinfo utility is installed as a package dependency of DCV GL\.
 Therefore, if you installed DCV GL, the glxinfo utility is already installed on your Linux server\.